 Tents remain by far the most common form of shelter.
 Only 3 people reported using hammocks.
 There are plenty of trees on the trail, maybe with some exceptions around the top of Gnarl Ridge towards Tilly Jane.

-Even so, you were very lucky if you saw anyone with only a hammock!
+Even so, you were very lucky if you saw anyone with only a hammock! from the comments of the Timberline Trail survey – one hiker cowboy camped.

 What was your heaviest pack weight in pounds?